Aladdin 3477: Toys

-Through the support of a successful Kickstarter campaign in 2023, Matt Busch designed numerous toys based on the first Aladdin 3477 film.
+Through the support of a successful crowd funding campaign in 2023, Matt Busch designed numerous toys based on the first Aladdin 3477 film.
 Included through the reward tiers were 10 LEGO-style block figures of the main characters, as well as a set of 6 FIDGI Designer Toys.
 The FIDGI variant mystery figures were packaged and distributed in blind-boxes for fans to attempt collecting them all.